pfsense/docs/source/hardware/cryptographic-accelerator-support.rst

-Cryptographic acceleration is available on some platforms, typically on hardware that has it available in the CPU like AES-NI, or built into the board such as like the one used on ALIX systems.
+Cryptographic acceleration is available on some platforms, typically on hardware that has it available in the CPU like AES-NI, or built into the board such as the one used on ALIX systems.
 Add on cards such as those from Hifn are also supported.
 Any crypto accelerator supported by FreeBSD will work.